How To Write a Report in 7 Steps (Plus Tips)

 4. Write the first draft

-Writing the first draft is one of the most important stages of constructing a successful report.
-The purpose of the first draft is not to write a perfect document, but rather to get all the main elements of your information out of your head and onto the page.
-You will have time to add to and edit this first attempt, so your primary goal is just to organize your data and analysis into a rough draft that will eventually become a final product.
+Writing the first draft of your report is one of the most important stages of constructing a successful one.
+The purpose of the first draft is not to write a perfect document, but rather to get all the main points of your information out of your head and onto the page.
+You'll have time to add to and edit this first attempt, so your primary goal is just to organize your data and analysis into a rough draft that will eventually become a final product.

-While writing your first draft, you will likely find gaps in your data or holes in your analysis.
-Make note of these, but do not try to address every issue as you write.
-Instead, finish the draft, and save the problem-solving for when you begin the editing process.
+While writing your report's first draft, you'll likely find gaps in your data or holes in your analysis.
+Make note of these issues, but don't try addressing them as you write.
+Instead, finish the draft and save problem-solving for when you begin the editing process.

 5. Analyze data and record findings

-The focus of every report is the "findings" section or the part where you present your interpretation of the data.
-For an accountant, the findings could involve an explanation as to why a company's stock drooped during the previous quarter.
-For an environmental scientist, it could include a summary of an experiment on biodegradable plastics and how the results could affect waste management methods.
+The focus of every report is the "findings" section, i.e., the part where you present your interpretation of the data.
+For an accountant, for example, the findings could involve an explanation as to why a company's stock dropped the previous quarter.
+For an environmental scientist, the report's findings could include a summary of an experiment on biodegradable plastics and how the results could affect waste management methods.

-The findings section of your report should always provide valuable information related to the topic or issue you are addressing, even if the results are less than ideal.
-If you conclude that the data was insufficient or the research method was flawed, you will need to explain this professionally and accurately.
+The findings section should always provide valuable information related to the topic or issue you're addressing, even if the results are less than ideal.
+If you conclude that the data was insufficient or the research method was flawed, you'll need to explain this professionally and accurately.

 6. Recommend a course of action

-The final section of your report's body is your recommendation.
-After examining the data and analyzing any outcomes, you are qualified to present an idea as to what actions should be taken in response to your findings.
-For example, after reviewing the number of overtime hours that their team has been working, a project manager may recommend that an additional employee be added to the team.
-A surgeon might recommend that the hospital introduce new sterilization methods into the operating room after noting an increase in preventable infections in the previous six months.
+The final section of your report's body is your recommendation(s).
+After examining the data and analyzing any outcomes, you're qualified to present an idea as to what actions should be taken in response to your findings.
+For example, after reviewing the number of overtime hours their team's been working, a project manager may recommend adding another member.

 Distributing the report can take different forms depending on your particular occupation.
-You might email it to your supervisor, present it verbally during a staff meeting or publish it in a professional journal.
-Regardless of how or where it is read, your goal is always to create a concise, informative and effective document that will contribute to increased productivity in your workplace.
+You might email it to your supervisor, present it verbally during a staff meeting or publish it in a journal.
+Regardless of how or where it's read, your goal is always to create a concise, informative and effective document that will contribute to increased productivity in your workplace.

 Tips for writing successful reports

-Here are some final suggestions to guide you when writing reports:
+Here are some final suggestions to guide you on how to write a report:

 Know your audience.
-Before you begin writing, be sure you understand who the report is for, why they need the information and what you want them to do after reading it.
-Knowing your audience will help you guide your style and ensure you communicate your information as efficiently as possible.
+Understand who the report is for, why they need the information and what you want them to do after reading it.
+Knowing your audience will help you guide the style of your report and ensure you communicate your information efficiently.

 Be open to feedback.
-Depending on your job title, you may receive criticism or feedback on your reports.
+Depending on your job title, you may receive criticism or feedback on your report(s).
 Try to remain receptive and open to critique.
-If you are willing to take feedback and implement your superiors' suggestions, your writing will likely improve as a result.
+If you're willing to take feedback and implement your superiors' suggestions, your writing will likely improve as a result.

 Use your time wisely.
 Writing a quality report can take anywhere from a couple of hours to several weeks.
-Before you begin, be sure to budget your time and set a regular writing schedule.
-You may need also need to set hourly or daily goals to ensure that your progress stays on track.
+Before you begin, be sure to budget your time and set a regular writing schedule and/or daily tasks to keep your progress on track.

 Explore more articles

-- How To Create an Effective Sales Presentation
+- How To Create a Presentation Introduction (With Examples)

-- How To Hire Employees in 15 Steps
+- How To Become An Influencer in 10 Steps